JonasKoziorek/GSOC2024/inputs_outputs.typ

 ds, period, seeds, maximal period to use seeds with, (beta, maxiters, disttol, abstol)

 == Output
-vector of n vectors containing PO, each vector corresponds to one one period 1..n
+Vector{PeriodicOrbit} \~ vector of n vectors containing PO, each vector corresponds to one period 1..n